JimmyKChoi/Variant-Sex-Chromosome-Systems-Bioclimatic-Variables/README.md

 **asr stuff.Rmd** - Ancestral state reconstruction script for variant Herpestidae species

-**sex chromosome project updated.Rmd** - Script actively being worked on, new & updated version of analysis scripts integrating all three mammal clades of interest, using data from Moura _et al._ (2024).
-Includes single-tree analyses using _phylolm_ (phylo. log regression) and multiPhylo analyses using _sensiPhy_
+**sex chromosome project updated.Rmd** - Master script used for analysis and testing, new & updated version of analysis scripts integrating all three mammal clades of interest, using data from Moura _et al._ (2024).
+Includes single-tree analyses using _phylolm_ (phylo. log regression) and multiPhylo analyses using _sensiPhy_.
+Currently being split into three separate scripts, with the goal of being able to run these with no modification.

+**initial_phyloglm_analyses.Rmd** - The first of three scripts acting as polished versions of the master script, meant to allow easy reproduction of results.
+This one focuses on the initial analyses performed with the consensus tree using _phylolm_.

 to do:
-- find good statistical methods for testing meiotic polarity hypothesis
-- rerun analyses while dropping _Sorex kozlovi_ or setting it as XAfusion
-- make more graphs!
+- make more figures, including with plotTree.barplot!
 - write this paper already...

 Citations: